-U.S. credit conditions deteriorated in the first quarter of 2023, largely driven by monetary policy and regional banking issues that have percolated to the surface.
-While some of this performance is localized to the transportation vertical, there is mounting evidence that the weakness is broad based.
-Our U.S. team has prepared for a difficult year by staffing up our collections teams and tightening credit standards for new approvals.
-We have seen these same sentiments echoed by our peers that are seeing similar performance patterns across industry verticals.
-We are now seeing competitors pull away from the market and more rational pricing established for different credit profiles.
-As in previous such cycles, we are likely seeing our best origination opportunities today.
+U.S. credit conditions were weak in the first half of 2023.
+Negative performance appears to be localized to the transportation vertical rather than broad-based weakness across all verticals.
+We have staffed up our U.S. collections teams and tightened credit standards for new approvals.
+We have seen these sentiments echoed by our peers, who are seeing similar performance patterns.
+Competitors have followed suit, passing on higher prices to end customers.
+As in previous cycles, we believe we are likely seeing our best origination opportunities today.

-Our Canadian entities are performing well, and credit performance appears to be diverging from the U.S. While pleased with this result, we are approaching this cautiously knowing that Canada is not immune to the broader macroeconomic weakness observed globally.
+Our Canadian entities are performing well, and credit performance appears to be diverging from the U.S. While pleased with this result, we are cautious, knowing that Canada is not immune to U.S. weakness.